dataiku/solutions-contrib/bs-documentation/source/code-studio/deployment/index.md

   :::{topic} Note

-  - In the provided example we import fetch_api as it is the default blueprint in the starter template, you can import any other blueprints or packages you added throughout the development
+  - The example code imports _fetch_api_, which is the default blueprint in the starter template.
+Feel free to import any other blueprints or packages you've added during development.
-  - WEBAIKU is a wrapper around Flask app, it will extend the application to serve your static files from the flask server backend adress
+  - WEBAIKU s a wrapper around the Flask app.
+It extends the Flask app to serve your static files from the Flask server's backend address.
     :::

-## Step 6: JavaScript starter code
+## Step 6: Initialize JavaScript

-- In the JS tab of your web application, add the following code:
+- In the JavaScript tab of your web application, paste the following code:

   ```
   const backendURL = dataiku.getWebAppBackendUrl('fetch/bs_init?URL='+getWebAppBackendUrl(''));